What is NetLogon? How NetLogon works?

-NetLogon represents a Windows Server authentication process (Windows service) responsible for creating a secure channel between the computers and domain controllers.
-In the Windows Client Authentication Architecture, NetLogon primarily verifies login requests, authenticates users and other services within a domain.
+NetLogon represents a Windows Server authentication process (Windows service) responsible for creating a secure channel between computers and domain controllers.
+In the Windows Client Authentication Architecture, NetLogon verifies login requests and authenticates users and other services within a domain.

-Now let us see the Netlogon folder location:
+Now let us see the Netlogon folder location on my Windows system:

 Where is the Netlogon folder?

 The NetLogon folder is located in the following path: %systemroot%\Sysvol\Sysvol\Domain Name\Scripts.
 The NetLogon folder is a shared folder that contains the group policy logon script files and other executable files.
-Netlogon share location is in folder Scripts and not in folder NETLOGON (%systemroot%\Sysvol\Sysvol\Domain Name\Scripts).
+Netlogon share location is in the folder Scripts, not NETLOGON (%systemroot%\Sysvol\Sysvol\Domain Name\Scripts).

 Can the NetLogon be stopped from running in the background?

 To enable NetLogon logging, run the following command (from an elevated command prompt): nltest /dbflag:0x2080ffff.
-Then, you need to stop and then restart the logging service again, either visual using services.msc command or using command prompt:
+Then, you need to stop and restart the logging service, either visually using services.MSC command or using command prompt:

 nltest /dbflag:0x2080ffff